Procedures and final examination

 In the event that the professor appointed to chair the commission is unable to do it, as communicated close to the date of the exam, a substitute will be appointed to open the exam call on the scheduled date, avoiding postponement of the call.

-In order to reduce the critical situations linked to the excessive proximity or overlap of the date of the end of the exam session (last call) with the date of the start of the graduation session, it will be possible for undergraduates to close their careers (understood as the recording of all exams) within 7 calendar days of the start of the graduation session, i.e. the time required to carry out the checks on the student's career.
-To this end, the examination calendar will be scheduled so that undergraduate students can take advantage of the profit exam calls as follows
+In order to reduce the critical situations linked to the excessive proximity or overlap of the date of the end of the exam session (last call) with the start date of the Practical Assessment session, the undergraduate must close his or her career (understood as the record of all exams) within 7 calendar days of the start of the Practical Assessment session, i.e. the time required to carry out the checks on the student's career.
+To this end, the examination calendar will be scheduled so that undergraduate students can take advantage of the profit exam calls.

 The last call of each session may also be used if the examination is registered within 7 calendar days before the start of the graduation session.